Northern Ireland Budget (No. 2) Act 2023

 Groups Affected

-- Northern Ireland Departments: Their funding and spending limits are directly set by the bill.
+- Northern Ireland Departments: Their budgets and spending will be governed by this bill.

 Powered by nyModel